amaran0/climate-news-analyzer/README.md

 # AI-Powered Climate News & Adaptation Insights

-## Build Status: BUILDING
+## Build Status: COMPLETE
 ## Overview
 This project addresses the critical issue of climate change, aiming to enhance public understanding of both prominent and lesser-known environmental challenges.
 Recognizing the current overload of climate-related information, my goal is to develop a platform that condenses and presents this data in an accessible and engaging manner.
-This resource will be freely available, so as to allow replication/use for everyone.
+This codebase will be freely available, so as to allow replication/use for everyone.

 ## Features
 This LLM-powered system is designed to perform the following key functions: